Dietfried Müller-Hegemann: German Democratic Republic (1949-1990)

 Back in Berlin, Müller-Hegemann discovered that he was a Pavolovian physiologist, and in December 1950 he became senior doctor (head of department) at the Psychiatric Clinic in Leipzig.
 By this point he had already been co-opted as a member of the "National Pavlov Commission".
 The next year he finally received his habilitation degree from the Charité (university hospital).
 The dissertation still concerned psychotherapy for Schizophrenia patients.
 (Note: "Die Psychotherapie bei schizophrenen Prozessen, Erfahrungen und Probleme") It is not known whether the contents had been changed in response to the disagreements triggered when the work had been first submitted back in 1944.
-In Leipzig he was appointed to a position as Privatdozent at the university medical faculty, which he then held between 1951 and 1955 (when he received his professorship).
+At Leipzig University, he was appointed to a position as Privatdozent at the university medical faculty, which he then held between 1951 and 1955 (when he received his professorship).
 Between 1951 and 1953 he held, in addition a post as chief doctor at the "Landesanstalt Leipzig/Dösen", as the "Park Clinic" was known at that time.
 It was here that in 1953 he established Leipzig's first Psychotherapy institution.
 Alongside his other appointments, between 1952 and 1957 he served as "kommissarischer Leiter" (head) of the Leipzig Psychiatric Clinic.

-In 1954 Dietfried Müller-Hegemann was awarded the Patriotic Order of Merit in bronze.
+In 1954, Dietfried Müller-Hegemann was awarded the Patriotic Order of Merit in bronze.
 Some felt that the East German honours system became devalued by overuse, but Patriotic Orders of Merit were introduced only in 1954, so at this stage Müller-Hegemann's award was still a rare honour.
-In 1955 he was appointed to a professorship at the university with a teaching contract.
-In 1957 a professorial teaching chair in Psychiatry at the university medical faculty was added, together with directorship (headship) of the Leipzig Psychiatric Clinic.
+In 1955 he was appointed to a professorship at Leipzig University with a teaching contract.
+In 1957, a professorial teaching chair in Psychiatry at the university medical faculty was added, together with directorship (headship) of the Leipzig Psychiatric Clinic.
 He retained the university posts and directorship until 1964.